-In my research group, I had my own project and worked individually under my adviser.
+and worked individually under my adviser.
 I was not simply performing busywork for a graduate student.
 Professors at Yale take undergraduate education and research very seriously.
+They try to find a good niche for an undergraduate to contribute to novel research while learning ar ent, very seriously.
 They try to find a good niche for an undergraduate to contribute to novel research while learning an immense amount.